loxygenK/better-tracking-issue/README.md

 ## Roadmaps

-- [ ] Deal with the configuration change
+- [x] Deal with the configuration change
+  - I decided to restrict the configuration instead.
+(At first, I thought I could log the commit hash of the setting (GitHub Action config file), but I thought that was too much effort… Maybe I will do this and be able to do a more flexible configuration in the far future)
 - [ ] Add tracking issue's title to the tracked issues (`v0.1.0` here possibly)
 - [ ] Make annotation text in the body configurable